Pressio/pressio/docs/pages/tutorials/tutorial3.md

 ```
 This process saves the generalized coordinates of the ROM to the *solution.bin* file, and *viewSolutionAndMakePlots.py* plots the height of the water surface for a given spatial location as a function of time, and saves the plot to *result.png*.
 This plot looks as follows:
 @image html result_lspg.png width=50%
 The ROM was tested on a 2.7 GHz 12-Core Intel Xeon E5 core, and took 179 seconds to run.
 We immediately note that our *ROM is slower than the FOM!* This, of course, is due to the well known bottleneck associated with nonlinear systems.
-To gain computational speedups, we need hyperreduction.
+To gain computational speedups, we need hyper-reduction.
 We now detail this.

 ##Hyperreduced LSPG ROM
 We now run construct and run a hyper-reduced LSPG ROM.
-To do this, we again need to write a driver file, which here wel call [run_lspg_with_hyperreduction.cc](https://github.com/Pressio/pressio-tutorials/blob/swe2d_tutorial/tutorials/swe2d/online_phase/lspg_hyperReducedRom/run_lspg_with_hyperreduction.cc).
+To do this, we again need to write a driver file, which here we call [run_lspg_with_hyperreduction.cc](https://github.com/Pressio/pressio-tutorials/blob/swe2d_tutorial/tutorials/swe2d/online_phase/lspg_hyperReducedRom/run_lspg_with_hyperreduction.cc).
 A step-by-step tutorial for what is entailed in constructing this driver file is provided [here](./md_pages_tutorials_tutorial3_lspg_hyper.html).
-In summary, this file loads the basis on the *stencil mesh*, loads in information about the *sample mesh* and *stencil mesh*, and then constructs and runs an LSPG ROM employing the collocation hyperreduction technique.
+In summary, this file loads the basis on the *stencil mesh*, loads in information about the *sample mesh* and *stencil mesh*, and then constructs and runs an LSPG ROM employing the collocation hyper-reduction technique.

-To run the LSPG ROM with hyperreduction, we move to the *lspg_hyperReducedRom* directory, copy over our basis and sample mesh information, and then run our ROM.
+To run the LSPG ROM with hyper-reduction, we move to the *lspg_hyperReducedRom* directory, copy over our basis and sample mesh information, and then run our ROM.
 ```bash
 cd $SWE2D_DIR/online_phase/lspg_hyperReducedRom
 cp ../../offline_phase/supporting_python_scripts/*.txt .
 ./run_lspg_with_hyperreduction
 python viewSolutionAndMakePlots.py
 ```
+If successful, the following plot will be generated.
 @image html result_lspgHyper.png width=50%
+Running the ROM on the same 2.7 GHz 12-Core Intel Xeon E5 core machine took 20 seconds, which is about a 7.5x speedup over the FOM!

+This completes our tutorial on ROMs for the shallow water equations.